A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 Processing Period

-The claim stub for the CAV will be released at the Office of the Registrar- Counter 1 after 2 weeks.
-Use this stub to get the authenticated document/s at the Department of Foreign Affairs (DFA).Diplomas of new graduates are sent via courier to graduates' given address.
-Those who were not able to receive their diplomas via courier, they may claim the document at the Office of the Registrar.
+The CAV will be released at the Office of the Registrar- Counter 1 within 3 weeks to 1 month.
+Submit the authenticated document/s to the Department of Foreign Affairs (DFA).New graduates may claim their diplomas a month after graduation.
 Diplomas are issued only once.

 Steps in Acquiring Transfer Credential: